EnterpriseDB/repmgr/README.md

-    If other standbys (siblings of the promotion candidate) are connected to the demotion candidate, if `--siblings-follow` is specified `repmgr` can instruct these to follow the new primary.
-Note this can only work if the configuration file on each sibling is the same path as specifed in -f/--config-file or -C/--remote-config-file.
+    If other standbys (siblings of the promotion candidate) are connected to the demotion candidate, if `--siblings-follow` is specified `repmgr` can instruct these to follow the new primary. .

 * `node status`